Call for Workshops

 - All materials must be submitted electronically to PCS by the deadline

-- In PCS, first click “Submissions” at the top of the page, from the dropdown menus select “SIGCHI”, “MobileHCI 2021” and the track you want to submit to.
+- In PCS, first click “Submissions” at the top of the page, from the dropdown menus select “SIGCHI”, “MobileHCI 2021” and the "Workshops" track.

 Submission Format and Length